-The Jagannath Temple in Puri is home to a unique and deeply spiritual ritual known as Nabakalebara.
+Nabakalebara is a unique and deeply spiritual ritual performed at the Jagannath Temple in Puri, Odisha.
 This sacred ceremony involves the creation of new idols for Mahaprabhu Jagannath, Balabhadra, Subhadra, and Sudarshan, replacing their old wooden forms.
 It’s a profound event that embodies renewal and the continuity of divine presence.

-Nabakalebara, meaning “new body,” is a complex ritual that occurs when the month of Ashadha (June-July) appears twice in the Hindu calendar.
-This happens roughly every 8 to 19 years.
+The term Nabakalebara means “new body”.
+This complex ritual occurs when the month of Ashadha (June-July) appears twice in the Hindu calendar, roughly every 8 to 19 years.
 The process begins with a quest to find specific neem trees (Daru Brahma) that meet strict criteria, including location, size, and markings.
-A team of priests and carpenters, guided by divine omens, embarks on this sacred journey.
+A team of priests and carpenters, guided by divine omens, embarks on this sacred journey to find the perfect trees.

 Once the sacred neem trees are located and felled, they are brought to the temple.
 Skilled carpenters, known as Biswakarma, meticulously carve the new deities under the guidance of Daitapatis (temple priests).
 This takes place in Koili Baikuntha, a sacred enclosure within the temple complex.